spotify/scio/site/src/main/paradox/Scio-Unit-Tests.md

 @@snip [TriggerExampleTest.scala](/scio-examples/src/test/scala/com/spotify/scio/examples/cookbook/TriggerExampleTest.scala) { #TriggerExampleTest_example }

+When your pipeline section contains input and/or output, you can also create an anonymous `JobTest` to inject the test data.

+If we have the following pipeline section:

+@@snip [JobTestTest.scala](/scio-test/src/test/scala/com/spotify/scio/testing/JobTestTest.scala) { #JobTestTest_io_pipeline_section }

+It can be tested with:

+@@snip [JobTestTest.scala](/scio-test/src/test/scala/com/spotify/scio/testing/JobTestTest.scala) { #JobTestTest_anonymous_job_test }

 ### Test for pipeline with windowing
 We will use the LeaderBoardTest to explain how to test Windowing in Scio.
 The full example code is found @github[here](/scio-examples/src/test/scala/com/spotify/scio/examples/complete/game/LeaderBoardTest.scala).
 LeaderBoardTest also extends `PipelineSpec`.
 The function under test is the @github[LeaderBoard.calculateTeamScores](/scio-examples/src/main/scala/com/spotify/scio/examples/complete/game/LeaderBoard.scala#L131).
 This function calculates teams scores within a fixed window with the following the window options: